-Generally viewed as a year-round destination, Aberdare's mountainous setting means that mist and rain may occur at any time.
-The best time to visit Aberdare for a safari is during the drier months of January and February and between June and September; heavy rain can be expected between March and May.
+Generally viewed as a year-round destination, the mountainous setting of the Aberdares means that mist and rain may occur at any time.
+The best time to visit Aberdare National Park for a safari is during the drier months of January and February, and between June and September.
+Heavy rain can be expected between March and May.